Selling Online Overseas

-- Maintain a 5-1 conversion rate (converting applicants to exporters).
+Maintain a 5-1 conversion rate (converting applicants to exporters).

-- Experience and a clear understanding of the Digital Service Standard and agile software development.
+Experience and a clear understanding of the Digital Service Standard and agile software development.

-- Being able to provide a complete team, including an agile coach, delivery manager, product manager, user experience designers, front-end developers, back-end developers and user researchers.
+Being able to provide a complete team, including an agile coach, delivery manager, product manager, user experience designers, front-end developers, back-end developers and user researchers.

-- Having experience delivering projects in Django, so that post-Live, DIT could maintain the tool internally.
+Having experience delivering projects in Django, so that post-Live, DIT could maintain the tool internally.

 Being able to co-locate with the DIT team.

 Being able to upscale the delivery team with 2 weeks notice, if required.

-- Meeting the Government Digital Service Standards.
+Meeting the Government Digital Service Standards.

 Our agile coach worked closely with the product and delivery managers to upskill and share techniques.
 This encouraged cross-collaboration between in-house and agency teams, and up-skilled all team members in areas of stakeholder management, agile ceremonies and design-led development.

-Our user researcher led meetup discussions with other researchers, where they shared ideas and good practice of research techniques.
+Our user researcher led meetup discussions with other researchers, sharing ideas and good practice of research techniques.
 This encouraged teams to create a single set of personas and user stories.

 Our lead developer led collaboration with the chief technical architect, creating environments and ways of working for all developers in the wider team.

-The Digi2al HQ team supported the service delivery with retrospectives, product mentoring, mock service assessments and coaching team members, including civil servants.
+We supported the service delivery with retrospectives, product mentoring, mock service assessments and coaching team members, including civil servants.